 The most significant complication associated with the deficiency of 5alpha-RD2 enzyme is the altered phenotype of the genital organs.
 The incidence of tumors of testes in these individuals remains unreported.
 There are some studies which have looked at the bone growth and development in these group of patients, but the bone mineral density was normal in all these patients.
 Females with genotype 46 XX having a homozygous mutation of the SRD5A2 gene can have a delay in their menarche, but their reproductive functions are normal.

 5alpha-reductase deficiency usually produces severe male genital ambiguity with bifid scrotum, urogenital sinus, and a clitoris like a phallus.
 Inadequate endocrine evaluation in newborns may fail to make a correct diagnosis and determine a gender assignment opposed to genetic and gonadal sex with possible deterioration in long-term outcomes.
-It is vital that a multidisciplinary team that includes a geneticist, pediatrician, endocrinologist, pediatric surgeon, urologist, obstetrician, and a gynecologist help determine the appropriate course for the infant.
+It is vital that an interprofessional team that includes a geneticist, pediatrician, endocrinologist, pediatric surgeon, urologist, obstetrician, and a gynecologist help determine the appropriate course for the infant.
 At the same time, as the child gets older, a mental health nurse should provide counseling because some of these children do have ambivalent feelings about their gender assignment.
 The full effort of an interprofessional healthcare team can lead to improved patient outcomes.
 [Level 5]

 |||Baetens D,Mladenov W,Delle Chiaie B,Menten B,Desloovere A,Iotova V,Callewaert B,Van Laecke E,Hoebeke P,De Baere E,Cools M, Extensive clinical, hormonal and genetic screening in a large consecutive series of 46,XY neonates and infants with atypical sexual development.
 Orphanet journal of rare diseases.
 2014 Dec 14; [PubMed PMID: 25497574]|